mike99mac/minimy-mike99mac/README.md

     ``/usr/local/sbin/install1``

-- Run the **``install1``** script in the home directory and stdout and stderr to a file.
-You may want to reference that file in case some steps don't work.
+- Run the **``install1``** script in the home directory and send stdout and stderr to a file.
+You may want to reference that file in case of errors.

     **``$ cd``**